 Day 10: The Mountainous Region of Banat

 Breakfast at the hotel.
 We cross the Danube once again until we arrive in Orșova.
 Then, we head for the region of Banat where the narrow streets develop into a rather pastoral landscape.
-We see the old Swabian colony mines and what has remained of them.
-In Biniș, located near the former steel manufacture Reșița, we admire pots and plates manufactured according to an ancient Roman tradition.
+We see the old Swabian colony mines and what is left of them.
+In Biniș, located near the former steel manufacture in Reșița, we admire pots and plates manufactured according to an ancient Roman tradition.
 They can be seen in every major ethnographic museum in the world.
 Afterwards, we have dinner.
 Then drive to Timișoara.
 Overnight stay in Timișoara.

 Day 11: Timișoara and the Swabian Villages

 Breakfast at the hotel.
 The Turkish wars left the region of Banat devastated and uninhabited.
 The first colonists were soldiers or Swabians who colonised this swampy region with great sacrifices.
 In Timișoara we see St. George’s Cathedral (the Dome) designed by J.E.
 Fischer von Erlach, the Plague Column, the city hall and the place where Prince Eugene lived for a while.
 In the afternoon, we travel through the former Swabian villages and we arrive in Lenauheim.
 Here, we visit the birthplace of the poet Nikolaus Lenau, an interesting memorial museum and an exposition of dolls dressed in traditional costumes.
 Also worth mentioning is that Bela Bartok composed his famous ‘Hungarian Dances’ here.
 Dinner and overnight stay at the hotel in Timișoara.

 Day 12: Flight Home

 Breakfast at the hotel.
 Flight home from Timișoara Airport.